-37. Shortly before trial or a final pretrial conference, counsel occasionally wish jointly to advise the clerk that a settlement has been reached and seek to take the setting off calendar (but it turns out later that there was only a settlement "in principle" and disputes remain).
+28. Shortly before trial or a final pretrial conference, counsel occasionally wish jointly to advise the clerk that a settlement has been reached and seek to take the setting off calendar (but it turns out later that there was only a settlement "in principle" and disputes remain).
 Cases, however, cannot be taken off calendar in this manner.
 Unless and until a stipulated dismissal or judgment is filed or placed on the record, all parties must be prepared to proceed with the final pretrial conference as scheduled and to proceed to trial on the trial date, on pain of dismissal of the case for lack of prosecution or entry of default judgment.
 Only an advance continuance expressly approved by the Court will release counsel and the parties from their obligation to proceed.
 If counsel expect that a settlement will be final by the time of trial or the final pretrial conference, they should notify the Court immediately in writing or, if it occurs over the weekend before the trial or conference, by voice mail to the deputy courtroom clerk.
 The Court will attempt to confer with counsel as promptly as circumstances permit to determine if a continuance will be in order.
 Pending such a conference, however, counsel must prepare and make all filings and be prepared to proceed with the trial.

-- 38. Local Rule 40-1 provides that jury costs may be assessed as sanctions for failure to provide the Court with timely written notice of a settlement.
-Please be aware that any settlement reached on the day of trial, during trial, or at any time after the jury or potential jurors have been summoned without sufficient time to cancel, will normally require the parties to pay juror costs. - 39.
-The Court strongly encourages lead counsel to permit junior lawyers to examine witnesses at trial and to have an important role.
+29. The Court strongly encourages lead counsel to permit young lawyers to examine witnesses at trial and to have an important role.
 It is the way one generation will teach the next to try cases and to maintain our district's reputation for excellence in trial practice.